-The diagnosis and management of rattlesnake bite is best done with a multidisciplianry team that includes the emergency department physician, toxicologist, poison control, surgeon, internist and an intensivist.
+The diagnosis and management of rattlesnake bite is best done with an interprofessional team that includes the emergency department physician, toxicologist, poison control, surgeon, internist and an intensivist.
 Appropriate management should begin in the pre-hospital setting.
 Facilitate immediate and rapid transport of the patient for evaluation by a qualified medical provider.
 Immobilize the extremity to reduce the potential dissemination of venom through the lymphatic system, but this should not delay transport.
 Patients presenting with a snake bite should be stabilized by initially assessing their airway, breathing, and circulation just like any other trauma presentation.
 All patients must be monitored by the nurse until stable.
 Those who are asymptomatic may be discharged after a period of observation.
 Those with signs of envenomation need admission to the ICU for close clinical and biochemical monitoring.

 The prognosis for patients treated promptly is good.

 |||Epidemiology of severe and fatal rattlesnake bites published in the American Association of Poison Control Centers' Annual Reports., Walter FG,Stolz U,Shirazi F,McNally J,, Clinical toxicology (Philadelphia, Pa.), 2009 Aug [PubMed PMID: 19640239]|